Insights and Advice for Enabling More Efficient and Sustainable Construction

 11) The ongoing need for API connections

 The API (Application Programming Interface) has been a fundamental part of software development for years, and this is precisely what our next SaaS trend focuses on.
 With the explosion of SaaS solutions and their adoption by the market, the need to integrate them into existing business systems creates an ongoing need.
-Research shows that 70% of the apps companies use are SaaS-based, and this number will increase to 85% in 2025.
+Research shows that 70% of the apps companies use are SaaS-based, and this number will continue to increase.

 Some companies may want to migrate all their data to a cloud platform.
 Others would rather harmonize it with their existing infrastructure to improve it—and this is where the problem lies.